The Inverted Forest: Publication history and reception

+Despite Cosmopolitan's efforts “The Inverted Forest” was fell short of expectations.

+Literary critic A. E. Hotchner, an editor at Cosmopolitan, reports that readers flooded the office with letters registering disappointment and protest, claiming they had been misled as to the story’s virtues.

 Salinger decided not to have the novella published in the United States in another form.
 By 2017 the 1947 Cosmopolitan issues with the story were on sale in the U.S. for about $500 each.